Sourav-x-3202/voice-to-email/README.md

  Contributing
 Pull requests are welcome!
 If you'd like to suggest new features or improve existing ones, feel free to fork and open an issue or PR.

-📄 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share.

  Author
 Made with by Sourav Sharma